Deciding Isomorphy using Dehn fillings, the splitting case: Canonical splittings and deformation spaces of relatively hyperbolic groups

 \begin{proof} By \cite{Forester_2002} it suffices to show that any vertex stabilizer of $T$ is elliptic in $T_\bbJ$, and that any vertex stabilizer of $T_\bbJ$ is elliptic in $T$.
 Actually, we will make a symmetric argument.
 We first use the universal compatibility of $T_\bbJ$: there exists a $(G,\calP)$-tree $\hat{T}$ collapsing on $T_\bbJ$ and on $T$.
 Now we are in the following setting: given two $(G,\calP)$-trees $T_1, T_2$ satisfying the assumption of the Lemma, and refined by a same tree $\hat{T}$, we must prove that vertex stabilizers in $T_1$ are elliptic in $T_2$.

-Let $v$ be a vertex of $T_1$, and $G_v$ its stabiliser.
-Assume that $v$ is a white vertex of rigid type (in the sense of(\ref{it:JSJ-part1} (ii) (b)) of Proposition \ref{prop:jsj-charac-1}).
+Let $v$ be a vertex of $T_1$, and $G_v$ its stabilizer.
+Assume that $v$ is a white vertex of rigid type (in the sense of(\ref{it:JSJ-part1} (ii) (b)) of Proposition \ref{prop:jsj-charac-1}.)
 In $\hat{T}$, the augmented peripheral structure of $G_v$ is elliptic by Lemma \ref{lem;comp_ell}.
 By rigidity, $G_v$ is thus elliptic in $\hat{T}$.
 It is therefore elliptic in $T_2$ as well, since $T_2$ is a collapse of $\hat{T}$.

-Assume that $v$ is a white vertex of $QH)$ type.
-The action of $G_v$ on its minimal subtree $\hat{T_v}$ in $\hat{T}$ is dual to a collection of separate, non-boundary simple curves in the underlying surface.
+Assume that $v$ is a white vertex of $\QH$ type.
+The action of $G_v$ on its minimal subtree $\hat{T_v}$ in $\hat{T}$ is dual to a collection of separate, non-boundary parallel simple curves in the base orbifold $\calO_v$.
 Consider the collapse $\hat{T} \to T_2$ restricted to $\hat{T_v}$.
-Assume two distinct vertices with non-elementary stabiliser are mapped on distinct vertices $v_-,v_+$ (which are necessarily white).
+Assume two distinct vertices with non-elementary stabilizer are mapped on distinct vertices $v_-,v_+$ (which are necessarily white.)
 In $[v_-, v_+]$, we choose two white vertices at distance $2$ apart, $v'_-,v'_+$, and denote by $T'_-, T'_+$ their preimages (obviously disjoint) in $\hat{T}$.
-The segment $\sigma$ between $T'_-$ and $T'_+$ is mapped to the segment $[v'_-,v'_+]$ in $T_2$, thus ensuring that it contains only vertices with elementary stabilisers.
-Since $\hat{T_v}$ corresponds to the pull back of a splitting of the underlying surface of $G_v$, this ensures that all edges of $\sigma$ are inessential, and therefore, both edges of $[v_-, v_+]$ are inessential.
+The segment $\sigma$ between $T'_-$ and $T'_+$ is mapped to the segment $[v'_-,v'_+]$ in $T_2$, thus ensuring that it contains only vertices with elementary stabilizers.
+Since $\hat{T_v}$ corresponds to the pull back of a splitting of the base orbifold $\calO_v$ of $G_v$, this ensures that all edges of $\sigma$ are inessential, and therefore, both edges of $[v_-, v_+]$ are inessential.
 This contradicts our assumption on $T$.
-We have proved that all white vertex stabilisers in $T_1$ are elliptic in $T_2$.
+We have proved that all white vertex stabilizers in $T_1$ are elliptic in $T_2$.

 Let $v$ be a black vertex.
-If its stabiliser is in $\calP$, by definition, it is elliptic in the $(G, \calP)$-tree $T_2$.
-If it is cyclic, it is virtually a subgroup of a white vertex stabiliser, hence elliptic in $T_2$ by our previous study.
-We have proved our claim, that all vertex stabilisers in $T_1$ are elliptic in $T_2$, hence the lemma. \end{proof}
+If its stabilizer is in $\calP$, by definition, it is elliptic in the $(G, \calP)$-tree $T_2$.
+If it is cyclic, it is virtually a subgroup of a white vertex stabilizer, hence elliptic in $T_2$ by our previous study.
+We have proved our claim, that all vertex stabilizers in $T_1$ are elliptic in $T_2$, hence the lemma. \end{proof}

 \begin{lemma} Under the assumptions of Lemma \ref{lem;same-DS}, the tree $T$ is its own tree of cylinders for co-elementarity.
 More precisely, let $(G, \calP)$ be a relatively hyperbolic group, and $T$ be a $(G,\calP)$ tree with infinite edge stabilizers.
 The following are equivalent. \begin{enumerate}[(i)] \item The tree $T$ is isomorphic to its tree of cylinders for co-elementarity. \item $T$ is bipartite with all black vertex stabilizer being maximal elementary, black vertices in different orbits have non-conjugated stabilizers, all white vertex stabilizer being non-elementary. \item $(G,\calP_T)$ is relatively hyperbolic, and $T$ is essentially peripheral for $\calP_T$, with non-elementary white vertex stabilizers, and black vertices in different orbits have non-conjugated stabilizers. \end{enumerate} \end{lemma}